Part 1: Whole Language! What was that all about?

 A clear difference here is that clinical psychology began the process of moving to become an evidence-based profession about 1993; whereas, education has yet to take such a step.
 It has been revelatory for me as a long-standing psychologist to see the change in the profession since that time.
 Up to 1993, psychology undergraduate courses gave equal time to humanistic and psychoanalytic models, with a brief mention to the behavioural model.
 Students had no basis apart from personal preference as to which model they might adopt subsequently in their profession.

 Those early pioneers of using evidence as the practice determinant were often derided as not appreciating the complexities inherent in psychotherapy.
 It was argued that therapy could not be reduced to manualised treatment because all clients are unique, and one size can’t fit all.
-However, evidence accrued that indeed manualised treatment or protocols worked just as well in psychotherapy as they did in medicine where people’s uniqueness was not a problem.
+However, evidence accrued that indeed manualised treatment or protocols worked just as well in psychotherapy as they did in medicine where people’s uniqueness was not usually a problem.
 Thus, it seems that human uniqueness is less relevant to these fields of endeavour than are the many similarities that exist between humans.
 Again, we see an interesting parallel with education.
 Dehaene (2009) makes a similar point “Every child is unique…but when it comes to reading, all have roughly the same brain that imposes the same constraints and the same learning sequence.
 Thus we cannot avoid a careful examination of the conclusions – not prescriptions – that cognitive neuroscience can bring to the field of education” (p.
 218).

 In my later years as a psychology lecturer, I noted how my students gradually became very committed to evidence as the basis for practice.
 This was certainly not the case when I began at University.
 In more recent times when working with the Masters and Doctoral students in the RMIT Psychology Clinic, I observed that their commitment to evidence was very strong.
 Indeed, in discussion, they were incredulous that practitioners could, in conscience, practise any other way.
 This changed circumstance occurred because their undergrad and postgrad training had instilled such an attitude through the curriculum - highlighting what works rather than what feels right.
+Evidence over comfort.

 Reading as a natural process